EasyAI/Simple-Binance-Trader/README.md

 Secondly get the required techinal indicators module adn binance api.
  - https://github.com/EasyAI/binance_api, This is the binance API that the trader uses.
- - https://github.com/EasyAI/Python-Charting-Indicators, This contains the logic to calculate technical indicators.
+ - https://github.com/EasyAI/Python-Charting-Indicators, This contains the logic to calculate technical indicators. (only the file technical_indicators.py is needed
+)

 Move them into the site-packages folder.
 Finally navigate to the trader directory.